apollographql/subscriptions-transport-ws/docs/source/setup.md

 <h2 id="filter-subscriptions">Filter Subscriptions</h2>

-Somtimes a client will want filter out specific events based on context and arguments.
+Sometimes a client will want filter out specific events based on context and arguments.

 To do so, we can use `withFilter` helper from this package, which wraps `AsyncItrator` with a filter function, and let you control each publication for each user.